 Over the last 100 years, fire sprinkler systems have been a proven method of providing life and property saving protection.
-Unfortunately, there are a lot of myths and misconceptions when it comes to these systems.
+Unfortunately, there are a lot of fire sprinkler myths and misconceptions when it comes to these systems.
 Keep reading to see some common misunderstandings about the operation and effectiveness of fire sprinkler systems.

 Myth: When a fire occurs, every sprinkler head goes off.